najnesnaj/pinetime-zephyr/manual/bluetooth.rst

 .. code-block:: console

-        $  west build -p -b pinetime samples/bluetooth/peripheral -D CONF_FILE="prj.conf"
+        $  west build -p -b pinetime samples/bluetooth/peripheral

-the image, can be found under the build directory, and has to be flashed to the pinetime

-with linux you can have a look using bluetoothctl
+With linux you can have a look using bluetoothctl: